-HSBC announces profit increase, share buyback in signs of turnaround
+Buyback and profit rise show progress as HSBC looks east

 "The return of capital comes from the fact that the business is very accretive, very profitable ... the dividend is 51 cents for the foreseeable future," HSBC Finance Director Iain Mackay told Reuters on Monday.

-The buyback will, once completed, take the total of HSBC share buybacks since the second half of 2016 to $5.5 billion.
+The ratio is set to increase further as the bank repatriates about $8 billion stuck at its U.S. subsidiary, following approval last year from the U.S. Federal Reserve, potentially enabling further buybacks.

-HSBC's Hong Kong-listed shares rose as much as 3 percent after the announcements, extending gains from about 1 percent in morning trade, while the broader market was trading up 1 percent.
+"I cannot tell you whether we'll do a further buyback this year, but we are using buybacks as a regular part of the toolkit to manage returns to shareholders," Gulliver told reporters on a conference call.

-"In the past 12 months we have paid more in dividends than any other European or American bank and returned $3.5 billion to shareholders through share buybacks," Chief Executive Gulliver said in HSBC's earnings statement.
+The latest buyback will take the total of HSBC share buybacks since the second half of 2016 to $5.5 billion.

 HSBC's dividends totaled $10.1 billion in 2016, $10 billion in 2015 and $9.6 billion in 2014.